Renewing Let’s Encrypt certificates error - OCSP discontinued

 $ apachectl reload

-Step 3: Update Certbot renewal profiles Link to heading
+Step 3: Update Certbot renewal profiles

 The default path for Certbot renewal profiles on my server is /etc/letsencrypt/renewal/.
 Look for a must_staple = True directive, and either set it to “False”, or delete it.